 I asked him if he felt like talking about his childhood somehow made him seem weak and undesirable.
 To him, the answer was obvious: yes.

-He talked about how he cut off from her to maintain this wall so that he didn’t have to feel anything.
+He talked about how he cut off from her to maintain this wall so he didn’t have to feel anything.
 He told her that he didn’t blame her for wanting to leave.
 It would probably take years for him to do the work.
 But he now knew what he had to do to heal from his abusive childhood.

 But he wanted to do it not only for her and the kids.
 He wanted to do it to be a better man.